-With $pa\tilde{n}\tilde{n}\bar{a}$ there will be an understanding of sense objects.
+With paññā there will be an understanding of sense objects.
 For instance, during the meditation sense objects are experienced which give rise to feelings and moods.
-You may start to think of a friend, but then $pa\tilde{n}\tilde{n}\bar{a}$ should immediately counter with "It doesn't matter," "Stop" or "Forget it."
-Or if there are thoughts about where you will go tomorrow, then the response would be, "I'm not interested, I don't want to concern myself with such things."
-Maybe you start thinking about other people, then you should think, "No, I don't want to get involved."
-"Just let go," or "It's all uncertain and never a sure thing."
-This is how you should deal with things in meditation, recognizing them as "not sure, not sure," and maintaining this kind of awareness.
+You may start to think of a friend, but then paññā should immediately counter with 'It doesn't matter,' 'Stop' or 'Forget it.'
+Or if there are thoughts about where you will go tomorrow, then the response would be, 'I'm not interested, I don't want to concern myself with such things.'
+Maybe you start thinking about other people, then you should think, 'No, I don't want to get involved.'
+'Just let go,' or 'It's all uncertain and never a sure thing.'
+This is how you should deal with things in meditation, recognizing them as 'not sure, not sure', and maintaining this kind of awareness.

-You must give up all the thinking, the inner dialogue and the doubting.
+You must give up all the thinking, the inner dialogue and

+the doubting.
 Don't get caught up in these things during the meditation.
 In the end all that will remain in the mind in its purest form are sati, sampajañña and paññā.
 Whenever these things weaken doubts will arise, but try to abandon those doubts immediately, leaving only sati, sampajañña and paññā.
 Try to develop sati like this until it can be maintained at all times.
 Then you will understand sati, sampajañña and samādhi thoroughly.

-Focusing the attention at this point you will see sati, sampajañña, samādhi and paññā together.
-Whether you are attracted to or repelled by external sense objects, you will be able to tell yourself, "It's not sure."
+Focusing the attention at this point there will be sati, sampajañña, samādhi and paññā together.
+Whether you are attracted to or repelled by external sense objects, you will be able to tell yourself, 'It's not sure.'
 Either way they are just hindrances to be swept away till the mind is clean.
 All that should remain is sati, recollection; sampajañña, clear awareness; samādhi, the firm and unwavering mind; and paññā, or consummate wisdom.
 For the time being I will say just this much on the subject of meditation.

-Now about the tools or aids to meditation practice - there should be $mett\bar{a}$ (goodwill) in your heart, in other words, the qualities of generosity, kindness and helpfulness.
+Now, about the tools or aids to meditation practice - there should be mettā (goodwill) in your heart; in other words, the qualities of generosity, kindness and helpfulness.
 These should be maintained as the foundation for mental purity.
-For example, begin doing away with lobha, or selfishness, through giving.
+For example, begin doing away with lobha, or selfishness, by giving.
 When people are selfish they aren't happy.
 Selfishness leads to a sense of discontent, and yet people tend to be very selfish without realizing how it affects them.

 You can experience this at any time, especially when you are hungry.
 Suppose you get some apples and you have the opportunity to share them with a friend; you think it over for a while, and, sure, the intention to give is there all right, but you want to give the smaller one.
-To give the big one would be... well, such a shame.
+To give the big one would be ... well, such a shame.
 It's hard to think straight.
-You tell them to go ahead and take one, but then you say, "Take this one!"... and give them the smaller apple!
+You tell them to go ahead and take one, but then you say, 'Take this one!' and give them the smaller apple!
 This is one form of selfishness that people usually don't notice.
 Have you ever been like this?